What Is a Business Loan Agreement?

 10. Outline Default Conditions

 Explain what counts as a default (such as missing one or more payments), and what the lender can do if that happens, including demanding immediate full repayment.
+Include whether there will be a grace period to make any missed or late payments before default occurs.

 In case of missed payments, a lender might issue a demand for payment letter before pursuing legal action.